 Signing and Closing: Sale and purchase agreements can have the signing and closing at the same time or the parties may sign the contracts first and close at a later time.

 What are the main business terms?
-The is one of the most important aspects of a sale a and purchase agreement.
+This is one of the most important aspects of a sale a and purchase agreement.
 Here, the contract will discuss the assets of business interests being sold.
 This varies depending on whether there is an asset purchase agreement or stock purchase sale.

 As a seller, the details are important, the purchase and sale agreement should articulate what assets will not be transferred to the seller.
 This way, there is limited chances of miscommunication.